dolbyio-samples/streaming-webhook-thumbnails/store-thumbnails-locally/README.md

 - To receive thumbnail images locally, we need to give our localhost's URL to the webhook we'll be creating in the next steps.
 Ngrok will create a public facing URL for some amount of time and re-direct any traffic to that URL to your local machine.
 To install ngrok see this website: https://ngrok.com/download
 - - MacOS users can install ngrok via Homebrew: `brew install ngrok/ngrok/ngrok` Http port in the `default.json5` file is served on 8080, so in a new terminal type `ngrok http 8080`.
-The terminal will clear and show the status with two Forwarding http address, such as http://123456789.ngrok.io/.
+The terminal will clear and show the status with Forwarding http address, such as http://123456789.ngrok.io/.
 You can copy the Forwarding URL to use creating a webhook.
 The terminal shows a log of requests while ngrok is active, in our case we will be seeing POST requests every 30 seconds.

 - Next, you need to create a webhook from the [Dolby.io Dashboard](https://streaming.dolby.io/#/webhooks) by clicking `Create`, enable `Thumbnail hooks` and paste the Forwarding URL you recieved from the previous step to the `Webhook url` part.